SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

 \subsection{Related Work}

-RNN-based TSF methods~\citep{rangapuram2018deep,salinas2020deepar} summarize the past information compactly in the internal memory state for prediction, where the memory state is recursively updated with new inputs at each time step, as shown in Fig.~\ref{fig:related} (a).
-These methods generally belong to IMS estimation methods, which suffer from error accumulation.
-The gradient vanishing/exploding problems and the memory constraint also greatly restrict the application scenarios.
+Traditional time series forecasting methods such as the autoregressive integrated moving average (ARIMA) model~\citep{Box1968SomeRA} and Holt-Winters seasonal method~\citep{Holt2004ForecastingSA} have theoretical guarantees.
+However, they are mainly applicable for univariate forecasting problems, restricting their applications to complex time series data.
+With the increasing data availability and computing power in recent years, it is shown that deep learning-based TSF techniques have the potential to achieve better forecasting accuracy than conventional approaches~\citep{Lim2021TimeseriesFW,Oreshkin2020NBeats}.

-Transformers~\citep{vaswani2017attention} have taken the place of RNN models in almost all sequence modeling tasks, thanks to the effectiveness of the self-attention mechanisms.
-Consequently, various Transformer-based TSF methods (see Fig.~\ref{fig:related} (b)) are proposed in the literature~\citep{li2019enhancing,lim2021temporal}, and they are shown to be quite effective in predicting long sequences.
-However, the overhead of Transformer-based models is a serious concern and lots of research efforts are dedicated to tackling this problem (e.g.,~\cite{Zhou2020InformerBE}).
+Earlier RNN-based TSF methods~\citep{rangapuram2018deep,salinas2020deepar} summarize the past information compactly in the internal memory states that are recursively updated with new inputs at each time step, as shown in Fig.~\ref{fig:related}(a).
+The gradient vanishing/exploding problems and the inefficient training procedure greatly restrict the application of RNN-based models.

-The local correlation of time series data is reflected in the continuous change within a small time slot, and such local features can be effectively captured by convolutional filters.
-Consequently, convolutional models (Fig.~\ref{fig:related} (c)) have become a popular choice for various TSF problems~\cite{borovykh2017conditional,Bai2018AnEE,Sen2019ThinkGA, Wu2019GraphWF,nguyen2021temporal}.
-Moreover, convolutional filters can work seamlessly with GNNs to solve various spatial-temporal TSF problems.
+In recent years, Transformer-based models~\citep{vaswani2017attention} have taken the place of RNN models in almost all sequence modeling tasks, thanks to the effectiveness and efficiency of the self-attention mechanisms.
+Various Transformer-based TSF methods (see Fig.~\ref{fig:related}(b)) are proposed in the literature~\citep{li2019enhancing,lim2021temporal,Wu2021AutoformerDT,Liu2022Pyraformer}.
+These works typically focus on the challenging long-term time series forecasting problem, taking advantage of their remarkable long sequence modeling capabilities.

+Another popular type of TSF model is the so-called temporal convolutional network~\cite{borovykh2017conditional,Bai2018AnEE,Sen2019ThinkGA, Wu2019GraphWF,nguyen2021temporal}, wherein convolutional filters are used to capture local temporal features (see Fig.~\ref{fig:related}(c)).
 The proposed SCINet is also constructed based on temporal convolution.
-However, our method has several key differences compared with existing models based on \textit{dilated causal convolution}.
-In the following subsection, we highlight our insights and motivate our work.
+However, our method has several key differences compared with the TCN model based on dilated causal convolution, as discussed in the following.